tuttheking81/await-taktile-deployment-action/README.md

-tut theking Await Taktile Deployment Action
+tuttheking Await Taktile Deployment Action

 This action will wait until the commit hash that kicked it off has been turned into a running Taktile deployment.
 Use this action to block the next step in your GitHub Action job until that new deployment is live.